New Base Rates of Pay for Registrars

 - Clinical supervisors who take a less intense role mainly just providing support and advice in clinic when the educational supervisor is not available.

 This is a bit different from the old concept of primary and secondary supervisors.
 It aims to reflect the reality of what GP supervisors do.
-Individual supervisors can decide which type of supervisor they wish to be and there is no restriction on the numbers of each in any practice.
+Individual supervisors can decide which type of supervisor they wish to be.
 However, there would be a requirement for at least to be one educational supervisor in any practice that accepts registrars.

 PD expectation will be augmented a bit for educational supervisors and relaxed for the clinical supervisors.
 Core workshops were developed by VMA, one of the pre cursor organisations to EV.
 The idea was that all new supervisors would undertake particular PD activities that were judged to be essential elements of the supervisor repertoire.
 As we progress to this plan for educational and clinical supervisors, there is a need to modify these core workshops.
 Clearly the needs of clinical supervisors are different to those of educational supervisor.